Gharyl/Tofu/README.md

 This effect is done in a fraction of a second thanks to CoreGraphics.
 The final blurred UIimage is used as the background of the next UIViewController.

-This actual tricky part here is the keyboard and UITableView.
+The actual tricky part is the keyboard and UITableView.
 They keyboard *always* gets dismissed by the system right before a transition, which messes with the 'contentOffset' of my UITableView.
 My solution was to record the contentOffset value, set the contentOffset for UITableView, manually dismiss the keyboard, then finally, take the transition.
 I do similar order operation when the user returns.

 ![](https://media.giphy.com/media/LrUylkZxGbWvTqMC2Y/giphy.gif)